learningtechnologyservices/moodle-block_multiquestionnaire/README.txt

 INTRO

 This block has been created to enable quick copying / hiding / showing of a parent questionnaire in all course sections.
+This can be used to set up a master questionnaire on a separate master course and then clone it to any other courses as needed.

 USAGE